-An analysis of steps taken by India in fulfilment of its international pledges shows that it has engaged in less than half of all Council panel and general debates, and less than a quarter of all interactive dialogues.
-Regarding Special Procedures, while India has a Standing Invitation, only 9 of 28 visit requests have resulted in an actual mission.
-India has, though, responded to an impressive number of Special Procedures communications (nearly 80%).
-India is still to ratify CAT and, regarding those treaties to which it is Party, India is yet to submit half of its periodic reports.
+An analysis of steps taken by India in fulfilment of its international pledges shows that it has actively engaged in all Council panel and general debates.
+Regarding cooperation with the Special Procedures, although India has a Standing Invitation, only 34% of all visit requests received by the Sate have resulted in an actual mission.
+India has responded to only 19 of 63 Special Procedures communications.
+India is still to ratify the CAT and CED.
+Regarding those treaties to which it is Party, India is yet to submit half of its periodic reports.
 India has been making voluntary contributions to OHCHR every year since 2008.